LaharikaSCU/Austin_Project/README.md

 We are using Postgres SQL to host the database and will be providing a file with the necessary code to create the database.
 SQLAlchemy will be used to create a connection from the database into Python.

 ### **Machine Learning:**
-SciKitLearn is the ML library we'll be using to perform linear regression, gradient boost, and a random forest model on our data.
+SciKitLearn is the ML library we'll be using to perform linear regression and gradient boost.

 ### **Visualizations**
 Seaborn and Matplotlib are used to create visualizations of how different features impact the predictions and patterns in the machine learning model.